sav-che/TL-2/Authors/Naumann, Einar Christian Leonard {std. Naumann}.md

-> [!cite] BHL link: this entry starts at [page 697](https://www.biodiversitylibrary.org/item/104137#page/713/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 697](https://www.biodiversitylibrary.org/page/33355784) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Naumann, Einar Christian Leonard (1891-1934), Swedish limnologist and algologist; Dr. phil.
 Lund 1917; lecturer (1917) and professor (1919) of limnology at Lund; one of the founders, with A. Thienemann, of the Soc. int.
-Limnol. (*Naumann*).
+Limnol.
+**Abbreviated name**: *Naumann*

 #### Herbarium and types